 • December 31 (End of Q4)

-The world has been shaken and it’s impacting us all.
-But what does that mean—are car prices going up in 2022?
+Are car prices expected to increase in 2023?
 Let’s look at a few major factors impacting the automotive market this year.

 The year is 1960 and you just spent $2,200 to take home a new Chevrolet Corvair.
 Adjust for inflation, and that amount has the purchasing power of over $21,000 today.
 Now maybe this example is a little far out for some readers, but, using the same tool, let's compare the price of what you might’ve paid for a vehicle in 2020 to what that same money is valued at today.